Normal version recommended for most users (MIT)

 pip install owasp-depscan[perf]

-This would install two commands called cdxgen
+This would install two commands called cdxgen and depscan.

 You can invoke the scan command directly with the various options.